rickythewriter/kung-fu-search/README.md

 ## What is Eighteen Hands of Wing Chun?

-In the Gary Lam Wing Chun system, each move is assigned one of five elements of the Chinese wuxing system.
-I have written each hand's jyutping (Cantonese romanization), English translation, and element onto a JSON file, the content of which is imported into this React app, which uses the Hamming Distance to search for hands of interest and their elements.
+In the Gary Lam Wing Chun system, each move is assigned one of five elements of the Chinese *wuxing* system.
+I have written each hand's jyutping (Cantonese romanization), English translation, and element onto a JSON file.
+This React app uses the Hamming Distance to search the JSON file contents for hands of interest and their elements.

 ## Technologies Used
 - React